A COMPREHENSIVE GUIDE TO LEGAL PLANNING

 When Guardianship Proceedings Are Needed

-On occasion, an individual with Alzheimer's or dementia will not have the necessary documents in place to name agents and trustees, or the family will be in disagreement on how to handle the decisions necessary as the disease progresses.
-If no power of attorney exists, the courts may have to appoint a guardian or conservator to make these decisions.
+On occasion, an individual with Alzheimer’s or dementia will not have the necessary documents in place to name agents and trustees, or the family will disagree on how to handle the decisions necessary as the disease progresses.
+If no power of attorney exists, elder law requires the courts to appoint a guardian or conservator to make these decisions.

 Where to Get Additional Help

-Dealing with a diagnosis of dementia or Alzheimer's can leave you shaken and wondering what the future holds.
+Dealing with a diagnosis of dementia or Alzheimer’s can leave you shaken and wondering what the future holds.
 The future will hold many changes, but it can also hold many joys.
 To make certain you can focus on those joys in the days ahead, take the time now to take care of your legal planning for the future.
+You may want to check with an elder law attorney to ensure all your wishes are taken care of and legally covered.
 As you do, you may need to get additional help to ensure that you are fully prepared legally for the days ahead.
 Here are some resources that may help.

 - Call the Alzheimer’s Association 24/7 Hotline to get attorney recommendations.
 The number is 800-272-3900.